The first step in obtaining good adhesion and print quality is to assure that the ink wets out on the substrate fully and evenly.

 In flexo printing, surface tension and surface energy affect wettability.

-If you have a liquid with a high surface tension, it tends to bead up and not wet the surfaces it comes in contact with.
+If you have a liquid with high surface tension, it tends to bead up and not wet the surfaces it comes in contact with.

-If you have a surface with a low surface energy, it will have the same effect.
+If you have a surface with low surface energy, it will have the same effect.
 This is not generally the ink substrate interaction that you want.